benhowell/benhowell.github.com/_posts/2014-05-09-the_open_plan_anti_pattern.md

 #### Conclusion

 I know some great developers who can design beautiful and succinct systems, integrate disparate bits of hardware with efficient software to create seamless products, hammer out robust, coherent and understandable code and software systems, both within teams and by themselves when afforded a little peace.
 Yet, these same people fail to function at a third of their ability in the maelstrom of movement and cacophony of yakking about what we're having for lunch, kids and weekend activities that we sadly call an office these days.
-In what other alternate universe would it be acceptable to prevent the intricate knowledge work of a professional taking place in order to promote "collaboration" and "team work" and to save a few bucks on the side?
+In what other alternative universe would it be acceptable to prevent the intricate knowledge work of a professional taking place in order to promote "collaboration" and "team work" and to save a few bucks on the side?
 It's clear that the few who make noises about these issues (those targeted in the introductory quotes) are just the few that recognise a problem that affects _all_ developers whether or not they _like_ working in an open plan anti-pattern.
 Is the open plan office economically sound?
 It's overwhelming clear that it is not.

 To wrap this up, I suggest we look at an open door policy rather than an open office policy, and shall leave you with one final piece of advice from [A Stroke of Genius: Striving for Greatness in All You Do][10]: